Student Health Alliance Reaching Indigent Needy Groups (SHARING)

 The SHARING Clinic operated out of the South Omaha Neighborhood Association (SONA) clinic until February of 2006 when the clinic moved to the UNMC Community Health Center at 36th and 'Q' Streets in South Omaha.
 In January 2011, the Clinic relocated again to the Specialty Care Center.

-The SHARING clinic operates on Tuesday nights from 5:30-7:00 PM at the Specialty Care Center located at 52nd & Leavenworth streets in midtown Omaha.
-For more information or to make an appointment at the SHARING Clinic, please call 402-559-2666.
+The SHARING clinic operates on Tuesday nights from 5:30-7:00 PM at Nebraska Medicine's Durham Outpatient Center on the 3rd Floor Family Medicine Clinic.
+For more information or to make an appointment at the SHARING Clinic, please call 402-559-7200 and ask for the SHARING Clinic or 'the free clinic'.